 Type 2 diabetes is far more common than type 1.
-In the UK, around 90% of all adults with diabetes have type 2.
+In the UK, over 90% of all adults with diabetes have type 2.

 Visit your GP as soon as possible if you experience the main symptoms of diabetes, which include:

 - peeing more frequently than usual, particularly at night

 - weight loss and loss of muscle bulk

 - itching around the penis or vagina, or frequent episodes of thrush

 Type 1 diabetes can develop quickly over weeks or even days.